RobVergano/pands-project-/README.md

 The next steps in this analysis will be:

 1. To observe how the different Iris species impact on the attributes.
-2. To check if the relationship petal length/width is due to the Iris species.
+2. To check if the two sections observed in the relationship petal length/width is due to the Iris species.

 ## 8. DESCRIPTIVE ANALYSIS BY IRIS CLASS.